univention/univention-corporate-server/doc/manual/domain-ldap/admin-diary.rst

 * Start and end of UCS updates

-.. _domain-ldap-adminndiary-list:
+.. _domain-ldap-admindiary-list:

 .. figure:: /images/admindiary-list.*
    :alt: View of events in Admin Diary

    View of events in Admin Diary

-:numref:`domain-ldap-adminndiary-list` shows, how events are shown in the UMC module :guilabel:`Admin Diary`.
+:numref:`domain-ldap-admindiary-list` shows, how events are shown in the UMC module :guilabel:`Admin Diary`.
 By default the displayed entries are grouped by week and can additionally be filtered through the search field.
-Selecting an entry from the list opens a dialog showing additional details about the who and when of the event, as shown in :numref:`domain-ldap-adminndiary-detail`.
+Selecting an entry from the list opens a dialog showing additional details about the who and when of the event, as shown in :numref:`domain-ldap-admindiary-detail`.
 Moreover there is the possibility to comment each event.

-.. _domain-ldap-adminndiary-detail:
+.. _domain-ldap-admindiary-detail:

 .. figure:: /images/admindiary-detail.*
    :alt: Detail view in Admin Diary